-Following is an example of 32 taps filter.
+Following is an example of a 32-tap filter.

 Each output takes 32 multiplications.
-If we take
+If you take

-4 cycles to compute a sample in a kernel, since each AI Engine can perform 8 MAC
+compute a sample in a kernel, since each AI Engine can perform 8 MAC operations a

-operations a cycle.
-If data is streaming from one stream port (32 bits), one data
+cycle.
+If data is streaming from one stream port (32 bits), one data can produce one

 So, the design is compute bound.
-We'll see how to split the kernel into 4 cascaded kernels to process one sample per cycle.
+You will see how to split the kernel into 4 cascaded kernels to process one sample per cycle.